qMaxXen/NBTrackr/README.md

 Python scripts that display Ninjabrain Bot info using notifications or pinned image overlays (Linux).
 This is mainly useful for **single-monitor** users, but also helpful for those with a second monitor.

 ## Display Methods
 I created two ways to display Ninjabrain Bot info.
 The first uses desktop notifications, while the second shows the built-in overlay provided by Ninjabrain Bot as a pinned image.
 You can also customize the pinned image overlay.
 Choose whichever method you prefer.
-You can scroll down to the [Features](https://github.com/qMaxXen/NBTrackr?tab=readme-ov-file#features-desktop-notifications) section to see what each method looks like.
 - To use desktop notifications, download `NBTrackr-Notif-v2.1.7.tar.xz`.
 - To use the pinned image overlay, download `NBTrackr-imgpin-v2.1.7.tar.xz`.